 My hopes surged...
 "Are the waves big?"
 I asked.

 "HUGE!" he exclaimed.

 Oh Happy Days!

 As I crested the brow of the path, the bay opened-up below me.
 And what a sight it was that greeted me!
 Under brilliant sunshine a huge Atlantic swell marched to shore in magnificent, towering ranks.
 The air was ice cold and clear, and laced with the familiar iodine tang of coastal lichen.
 I descended the rough steps and rushed down to the shoreline.

 The wind was, as my apps had foretold, running directly offshore to meet the huge break head on.
 Yet it was a raging demon.
-Far stronger than forecasted, it blew constantly with hammering sporadic gusts that threatened to knock me over.
-So when wind and wave came together, the breaks inflated into huge, billowing rolls of clean barrels leading deep into the heart of the churning maelstrom.
+Far stronger than forecasted, it blew constantly with sporadic hammering gusts that threatened to knock me over.
+So when wind and wave came together, the breaks inflated into huge, clean, barrels leading deep into the heart of the churning maelstrom.
 Moreover, the sun was back-lighting the break.
-This made the diaphanous aqua hues glow bright in the wave tips and gloriously rich emerald greens deep down in their bellies.
+This made the diaphanous aqua hues burn bright in the wave tips and gloriously rich emerald greens glowing deep down in their bellies.
 This awe-inspiring vista sent a thrill running through me because it was the perfect break!

 After checking the tidal reach and knowing I was shooting an ebbing tide - important for your safety when venturing beyond the strand line - I moved forward, levelled my tripod and locked the camera into the gimbal head.
 This set-up lets me sweep the tideline, pan with the action, maintain a level horizon and reduces camera shake - it also provides something sturdy to hold on to when the winds gusts or a big wave flushes the beach.